rasoulveisi/rasoulveisi.github.io/README.md

 # Hi, my name is Rasoul Veisi

 <aside>
 👋 I'm a junior front-end developer in Tehran.
 I have studied mechanical engineering (mechatronic) at the Isfahan University of Technology.
-My focus area for the past few years has been Robotics, but I’m also skilled in front-end development with React because of an old interest.
+My focus area for the past few years has been Robotics, but I’m also skilled in front-end development with Angular & React because of an old interest.

 </aside>